The assessor's office belongs to all the taxpayers of Faulkner County. You should expect excellent service because they work for you!

 In terms of my educational background, I hold a Bachelor's degree in mathematics and a Master's in economics.
 I have also been an educator, both at the K-12 and at the university level, where I have taught business and economics.

 There are many ways you can help the campaign.
 One of the easiest is to make a donation.
 You can do this via my fundraising page on crowdpac, or by sending a check to the 'Committee to Elect David Barber' at 1721 Simms St, Conway AR 72034.
+Please be sure to include your name, address, occupation and employer for reporting purposes.

 To request a sign, please fill out this form.